 And chances are, if you’ve spoken those thoughts out loud, someone said, “But you can’t make a living as an artist!”
 It may have been a friend, a partner, or your mother (it was probably your mother), but you can answer with a confident, “Yes, I can!”

 There are a multitude of career options that reward creativity, imagination, and craft, from the traditional studio arts to product design, marketing, and packaging.
-Colleges and universities all over the nation have developed innovative, cutting-edge art and design programs that prepare students for 21st century professional life in the creative fields.
+Colleges and universities all over the nation have developed innovative, cutting-edge art and design programs that prepare aspiring graphic designers. for 21st century professional life in the creative fields.

 So your mother can stop worrying.
-College Consensus has put together a helpful overview of the higher education and job market terrain for everyone who is considering a degree program in Art and Design, including the most in-demand concentrations and the careers on the rise.
+College Consensus has put together a helpful overview of the higher education and job market terrain for everyone who is considering a graphic design degree program. program in Art and Design, including the most in-demand concentrations and the careers on the rise.

 What Are the In-Demand Major Options?